Farah Palmer Cup

-The Farah Palmer Cup (formerly known as Women's Provincial Championship until 2016), is the highest level domestic women's rugby union competition in New Zealand and is named after the former Black Ferns captain, Farah Palmer.
-It is held annually from early July to mid September and managed by the New Zealand Rugby Union, or NZRU.
+The Farah Palmer Cup (formerly known as Women's Provincial Championship until 2016) is the highest level domestic amateur women's rugby union competition in New Zealand.
+It is held annually from early July to mid September and managed by the New Zealand Rugby Union (NZRU).
 The competition was first introduced in 1999, with a total of fourteen teams competing initially.
-The number of teams increased to eighteen in the year 2000, but has decreased to as few as six teams, with 13 currently featured.
+The number of teams increased to eighteen in the year 2000, but later decreased to as few as six teams, with 13 currently featured.

+The tournament is named after the former Black Ferns captain, Farah Palmer and since 2026, it has been known as the Farah Palmer Cup presented by Hilux after Toyota Hilux, its naming rights sponsor.

 Canterbury are the current holders of the JJ Stewart Trophy, the women's equivalent of the Ranfurly Shield.
 The Farah Palmer Cup is an amateur competition; players are not paid salaries and hold jobs outside of rugby.
 The competition was previously played under such names as the Women's National Provincial Championship, the Lion Foundation Cup, the Women's Championship, and the Women's Competition.